-One of the first questions asked by immigrant applicants who lose a job is, "How can I continue with my green card processing?”
+One of the first questions asked by immigrant applicants who lose a job is, "How can I continue with my application somehow?"
 (We are assuming that you have already submitted Form I-485 to adjust status in the United States.)

-The good news is that it may be possible to get a green card despite this setback.
-The bad news is that you are likely to have to start over from square one, by finding another employer who is willing to sponsor you for a green card.
-That new employer will need to go through the whole labor certification process on your behalf and then file a new I-140 petition for you, at which point you could file the I-485 application -- again.
+The good news is that it might be possible to get a green card despite this setback.
+The bad news is that you might have to start over from square one, by finding another employer willing to sponsor you for a green card.
+That new employer might need to go through the whole labor certification process (including advertising, recruitment, and so on) on your behalf and then file a new I-140 petition for you.
+Only at that point could you file the I-485 application; again.

 But there is an important subcategory of people who need not go back to square one.
 If your I-485 application (based on your original job) has been pending for longer than 180 days, and you are able to find a job with another employer that's similar to the position described in your previous I-140, you will be able to make use of a U.S. law referred to as AC21.